HardenedBSD/gitlab-wiki/Home.md

 `kldfind(2)`, and other KLD-related system calls will result in permission denied if used by a non-root or jailed user.

+`kenv(1)` has been hardened to only allow access from privileged, non-jailed processes.

+FreeBSD introduced the ability to dump non-dumpable mappings.
+HardenedBSD does not permit such behavior.

+jemalloc in HardenedBSD has been set to zero new allocations by default.

 ## Modified sysctl Nodes

 These are the nodes that are modified from their original defaults